-RELATED PARTY AND INTRA-GROUP TRANSACTIONS
+D RELATED PARTY AND INTRA-GROUP TRANSACTIONS

 D.1.
-Explain the procedure for approving related-party transactions
+Outline the procedure, if any, in place for approving related-party and intra-group transactions.

-The Board of Director's powers include approving, subject to a prior report by the Audit and Control Committee, related-party transactions, as defined under prevailing applicable legislation (article 5.4.1 of the Board Regulations).
+The Board's powers include approving, subject to a prior report by the Audit and Control Committee, related-party transactions, as defined under prevailing applicable legislation (article 5.4.0 of the Board Regulations).

-The Audit and Control Committee's duties include reporting to the Board of Directors before the latter takes the corresponding decisions regarding related-party transactions, as defined under prevailing applicable legislation (article 14.5.d.iii of the Board Regulations).
+The Audit and Control Committee's duties include reporting to the Board of Directors before the latter takes the corresponding decisions regarding related-party transactions, as defined under prevailing applicable legislation (article 14.3.d.iii of the Board Regulations).

-However, Board authorisation shall not be required for related-party transactions that simultaneously meet the following three conditions: (i) they are governed by standard-form agreements applied on an across-the-board basis to a large number of customers; (ii) they go through at market rates, generally set by the person supplying the goods or services; and (iii) their amount is no more than 1% of the company's annual revenues (article 37.3 of the Board Regulations).
+However, Board authorisation shall not be required for related-party transactions that simultaneously meet the following three conditions: (i) they are governed by standard-form agreements applied on an across-the-board basis to a large number of customers; (ii) they go through at market rates, generally set by the person supplying the goods or services; and (iii) their amount is no more than 1% of the Company's annual revenues (article 37.3 of the Board Regulations).

-Within the Investment Manager Agreement, BETWEEN Grupo Lar Inversiones Inmobiliarias, S.A. as Investment Manager AND Lar España Real Estate SOCIMI, S.A. as the Managed company, signed the 12th of February 2014, specifies in its 5th clause the following:
+The Investment Management Agreement in force between Grupo Lar Inversiones Inmobiliarias, S.A. as Management Company and Lar España Real Estate SOCIMI, S.A. as the Company Managed, entered into on 12 February 2014, specifies (in its fifth clause) the following:

-The Investment Manager shall be entitled to perform the Services and to conduct and enter into transactions provided that it shall seek prior written consent from the company regarding any of the following:
+The Management Company shall be entitled to provide services and perform and participate in transactions, subject to obtaining prior written consent from the Company, in relation to any of the following matters: